ChinaGodMan/UserScripts/docs/en/README.md

 >
 > -   _Others based on **Chromium** Kernel browser（Such as domestic browser）Generally available Chrome Extended。_
 > -   _Please make sure to use **Tampermonkey Official version** Extended，其他的用户Script管理器可能导致**Cannot use normally**脚本。_
-> -   _If you want to reinstall the script，Please remember Tampermonkey Extended**Completely deleted in the recycling bin**After the script is finished, reinstall the script。_
+> -   _If you want to reinstall the script，Please remember Tampermonkey Extended**Completely deleted in the recycling bin**After the script is reinstalled。_

 > _**Will not install offline .crx Extended？[Chrome、Edge Re-enable hidden [Drag into installation .crx Extended] Function！](https://zhuanlan.zhihu.com/p/276027099)**_